lbryio/lbry.com/content/faq/tipping.md

 LBRY allows you to tip and support your favorite creators.

+Tips can be sent via the LBRY app or via the protocol's [`support_create`](/api#support_create) command (with an associated claim id and `--tip` parameter).
+If sent without the `--tip` parameter, this is considered a support that can be redeemed by the person who made it at any time (think of it as a self tip, but helping someone else's content).

-Tips can be sent via the LBRY app or via the protocol's [`wallet_send`](/api#wallet_send) command (with an associated claim id).
-These credits are automatically stored as associated with the content owners' claim, which helps the claim perform better in search results and be the winning [vanity name claims](/faq/naming).
+These credits are automatically stored as associated with the content owners' claim, which helps the claim perform better in search results, top, and trending calculations.
+It also helps secure the winning [vanity name claims](/faq/naming).

 ### How do I send a tip?